 Compassion is not just a sentimental, passive action, according to Archbishop Desmond Tutu.
 He also ponders apartheid, justice and forgiveness.

-By Marc Ian Barasch
+by Marc Ian Barasch

 He won the Nobel Peace Prize in 1984 not just for his struggle against South African apartheid but for his outline of a just society for all.
 Archbishop Tutu spoke to PT about the limits of conventional justice.